samwesto/Monte-Carlo-Redistricting/README.md

 ![Starting Points](RoddenStartingPs.png)

 The figure above shows the selection of 5 overly dispersed maps.
-Each point represents a map embedding in euclidean space.
+Each point represents a map embedded in euclidean space.